 - Blocking approval of a dangerous pipeline.
 Friends of the Earth led the effort to expose corruption and pro-oil bias in the State Department’s review of the proposed Keystone XL tar sands oil pipeline.
-Our work (and that of allies) generated pressure on the Obama administration, forcing it to hit the reset button and order a new review of the pipeline’s potential environmental impacts.
+Our work (and that of allies) generated pressure on the Obama administration, forcing it to hit the reset button in 2012 and order a new review of the pipeline’s potential environmental impacts.

 - Reducing air pollution from ships.
 In August 2012, after working for nearly a decade to reduce air pollution from ships, we were rewarded for our efforts when the Emission Control Area went into effect for North America.
 The EPA expects the reduction in smog created by the new rule to improve the health of people living near the coasts and save thousands of lives.
 Since then, we have worked to strengthen and protect the ECA by intervening in the state of Alaska’s attempt to challenge the rule.

 - Opposing the first GMO apple.
 In 2013, thanks to our campaign against the GMO apple, McDonald's and Gerber have confirmed that they have no plans to sell or use it.
 The Arctic Apple® would be the first GMO apple on the market, and was engineered solely for cosmetic reasons.